Srujanarai/Smart-Traffic-Monitoring/README.md

 Only detections with class IDs that match predefined vehicle types are processed further.

-8

 Bounding Box Handling:
- Bounding box coordinates (x1, y1, x2, y2) are used to calculate the center
-point of the vehicle.
+ Bounding box coordinates (x1, y1, x2, y2) are used to calculate the center point of the vehicle.
  This center point is checked against the virtual line to determine if the vehicle should be counted.
 4. Vehicle Counting Algorithm
 Unique Counting Strategy:
- To avoid multiple counts of the same vehicle, a tuple (center_x, vehicle_type) is stored in the vehicle_ids set.
+ To avoid multiple counts of the same vehicle, a tuple (center_x,vehicle_type) is stored in the vehicle_ids set.
  A vehicle is counted only once when its center crosses the counting line for the first time.
 Count Incrementation:
  On valid crossing, both vehicle_count and the specific vehicle type count in vehicle_types are incremented.
-5. Visual Output and Interface
-Drawing Bounding Boxes:
+5. Visual Output and Interface Drawing Bounding Boxes:
  A blue rectangle is drawn around each detected vehicle.
  Labels show vehicle type and confidence score (e.g., "Car (0.87)").
 Drawing Counting Line: